LucDictus/interpolation-curves/README.md

 - Wave Interference Simulation (harmonics + oscillation patterns)
 - Field Visualization System (vector/scalar fields)

+---

 ## Project Vision

-This project aims to become a modular browser-based simulation engine where every demo behaves like a “world” with:
-- its own rules and behavior
+A modular browser-based simulation engine where every demo behaves like a self-contained world with its own rules, shared navigation and transitions, reusable physics and math systems, and consistent interaction patterns.
-- shared navigation and transitions
-- reusable physics and math systems
-- consistent interaction patterns